ledger/vim-ledger/README.md

         let g:ledger_fold_blanks = 0

-  A value of 0 will disable folding of blank lines, 1 will allow folding of a single blank line between transactions; any larger value will enable folding undconditionally.
+  A value of 0 will disable folding of blank lines, 1 will allow folding of a single blank line between transactions; any larger value will enable folding unconditionally.

   Note that only lines containing no trailing spaces are considered for folding.
   You can take advantage of this to disable this feature on a case-by-case basis.